 Each question in the assessment has both a content and a cognitive skills dimension.
 For descriptions of these dimensions, read What Does the NAEP Geography Assessment Measure? and see the distribution of questions for each dimension.

 The assessment consisted of multiple-choice questions developed to address the full range of knowledge and skill areas outlined in the geography framework document; and constructed-response questions consisting of short- and extended-response questions.

 To learn more, see geography assessment questions in the NAEP Questions Tool.

 NAEP also gives questionnaires to teachers, students, and schools that are part of the NAEP sample.
 Responses to these questionnaires give NAEP information about school policies affecting geography instruction, as well as information from schools about educational resources.

-The NAEP 2010 geography assessment was administered nationally to students in grades 4, 8, and 12.
-More than 7,000 fourth-graders, 9,500 eighth-graders, and 10,000 twelfth-graders participated in the 2010 assessment.
+The NAEP 2014 geography assessment was administered nationally to students at grade 8.
+Approximately 9,000 eighth-graders from about 450 schools took the assessment.
 See details about participation rates and about sample size and target population.

 The NAEP program does not, and is not designed to, report on the performance of individual students.
 Instead groups of the student population from representative national samples are assessed.
 For example, NAEP reports results for male and female students, Black and White students, and students in different regions of the country.
 Students are selected using a complex sampling design.